lillieharlow/Assignment-2-Custom-Software-Application/README.md

 [] 2+ input and output
     [] retrieving user input and displaying output
     [] reading from files and writing to files
-    [] req data from an API and displaying output